TensorAdy/udacity_dsnd/Project 1 - Data Science Blog/README.md

 * nltk
 ### File descriptions :
 * netflix_titles.csv is the dataset used for analysis
-* Netflix_2019 .ipynb is the analyis
+* Netflix_2019 .ipynb is the analysis
 ### Results :
 The key learnings from the analysis are :
 * The most content on Netflix is avilable in United States both for TV Shows as well as Movies